Jim Daniels

 A passing comet whistling in my ears, friends riding it, waving.
 We’ll be back

-, they say.
+for you, they say.

 Aretha singing slow blues